 In general, January on this island is considered the rainiest and coldest month.
 If you want to travel to Cyprus in winter, it is better to do it in December or February when days are not so wet or when everything is already starting to bloom.

-Yet again, compared to the rest of Europe that experiences snowfalls, blizzards and frosts, January in Cyprus is still characterized as warm.
+Yet again, compared to the rest of Europe which experiences snowfalls, blizzards and frosts, January in Cyprus is still characterized as warm.
 But rains and winds can disrupt some plans for sure, so you need to be ready for that and be flexible.

 For me, as someone who experienced so many winters in Ukraine, it is difficult to say that January is actually a winter month.
-It reminds me very much of October weather in Eastern Europe.
+It reminds me very much of the October weather in Eastern Europe.
 I actually remember once visiting Vilnius in September when the weather was very similar to what I experienced later in the middle of January in Cyprus.

 What to Do in January in Cyprus

 January is not as bad as it might seem at first glance.
 January weather is perfect for leisurely walks along the beaches and streets of resort cities.
 It is also a good time for foodies to visit cafes and restaurants, tour rural villages and do wine tasting, and join sightseeing trips to local attractions.

 January sees the smallest number of tourists, therefore you will not need to waste time standing in lines.
 In addition, it is in January that you can admire and walk around the famous lake in Larnaca, which, as a rule, dries up in summer.
 During this month a flock of pink flamingos nest on it, so you have a chance to see these birds close in all their beauty.

 January is a month of tangerines, so in many parts of the island you go to it smells incredible.